jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 ### 1. Preparing your fixed map page

 Start with the file `Fixed-structure.html` in the R-Drive Assignments folder.
-As usual, you need to do the following preparation steps on your page (this time we are adding version 1.4.0):
+Once again, you need to do the following preparation steps on your page (this time we are adding version 1.4.0):

 * Include Mapbox JavaScript file: